dkhaothong/dkhaothong.github.io/_projects/2018-06-30-demo-project.md

 #### The Solution:

 We were given specific constraints to work with such as what features to test, what main insights were expected, and an average timeframe of the project.
-As we waited for the prototype to be finalized by our client, we began to solve the problem by discovering what type of users would use the community support forum website.
+As we waited for the prototype to be finalized by our client, we began to solve the problem by discovering the type of users that would use the community support forum website.

 ---